-None of the identified historic properties are planned to be physically destroyed or damaged, removed, have a change in use, neglected, or are federally owned.
-Further, there are no atmospheric or audible changes anticipated from the Project.
-Therefore, the only potential effects from the Project are alterations within historic district boundaries, changes to settings, and introduction of visual elements.
-It is also important to note that just because an undertaking may have an effect on a historic property, it does not necessarily constitute an adverse effect.
+An undertaking may have an effect on a historic property, but this does not necessarily constitute an adverse effect.
 For example, Project elements may be visible from a historic property without the effect rising to the level of an adverse effect.
 In this example, factors to consider when assessing whether the visual effect is adverse would include proximity of Project components to the historic property, the nature of the element being introduced to the setting, the significance of the views to and from the historic property, and the overall importance of integrity of setting to the historic property's ability to convey its significance and maintain its eligibility for the NRHP.